Battery comparison test. Comparative test of imported and domestic batteries

 Dimensions 232×172×221 mm

-The battery came fourth in the reserve capacity test and in the discharge energy measurements at -29ºC.
+The battery came fourth in the reserve capacity test and when measuring discharge energy at a temperature of -29ºC.
 In terms of reserve capacity - the fifth result.
-In general, very good.
+Overall, very good.

 Declared capacity 60 Ah